netarch/neo/README.md

 ### CMake

 Please check that the cmake version is at least 3.12 with `cmake --version`.
-If `depends/setup.sh` was used, the version should be correct.
+If `depends/setup.sh` was used, the correct version should be installed.
 Otherwise, you can install a newer version from the official pre-built releases.
 For example,

 ```sh
 $ curl -LO "https://github.com/Kitware/CMake/releases/download/v3.19.6/cmake-3.19.6-Linux-x86_64.tar.gz"